-Action Plan - If it arose again, what would you do?
-Nursing Student Signature Date: Preceptor/Associate Preceptor Signature Date:
+Action plan - If it arose again. what would vou do?
+J

+Nursing student signature Date Preceptor/Associate Preceptor signature Date

 During clinical placements each student is expected to complete 5 hours of reflective time per week, to augment their learning.